Q Bend Limited (trading as Downsizr)

 |---|---|

-| Not-as-described | Clear photos of received Item; the original listing / Partner quote; itemised description of the mismatch |
+| Not-as-described | Clear photos of the received Item; the original listing / Partner quote; itemised description of the mismatch |

 | Not-received | Tracking number; delivery attempt evidence; communications with counterparty |